 The Edward Allworth Lifetime Service to the Profession Award recognizes extraordinary lifetime achievement in the field of Central Eurasian Studies, and is accompanied by a $1,000 monetary prize.
 The award is granted every year beginning in 2018, having previously been awarded once every two years.
 It is awarded during the CESS Annual Conference.

-However, owing to the Covid-19 related postponement of the CESS 2020 Annual Conference, this Award will also be postponed and will next be offered in 2021.
+However, owing to the Covid-19 related postponement of the CESS 2020 Annual Conference, this Award will also be postponed and will next be offered in 2021 (subject to the Annual Conference being organized in that year).

 With the generous support of the Harriman Institute, Columbia University, the award was renamed (from the CESS Lifetime Service to the Field Award) in honor of Professor Edward Allworth in 2018 and the monetary prize increased from $500 to $1,000.